mitzi99/CCC151/README.md

 Make sure to install Python 3.7 and Tkinter package in your computer.

 I acknowlege that I have used other people's ideas in creating this code.

+# CSV database is being used in this code